 As children of God, believers are supposed to show forth the character of our Father to the watching world.
 Because God is love, we are supposed to love one another and our neighbor.
 Because God is holy, we are supposed to hate our sin and seek to honor Him with our lives.
 And the list goes on and on.
 We are supposed to act like our Father.

 So how does our Father act toward children?
 Does He care about their hearts?
 Does His heart break when they face trials?
 Does He desire their good?
-Let’s take a look at the Scriptures to see God’s heart for children and how that is supposed to be lived out in our lives.
+Does he want justice for children in need?
+Let’s take a look at Scripture to see God’s heart for children in need and how that is supposed to be lived out in our lives.

 1. Fiercely protective

-In Exodus 22:22-23 God commands people to never mistreat a fatherless child but He doesn’t stop at a command.
-In the next verse He promises that if people do mistreat those children, He will hear the child’s cries.
+In Exodus 22:22-23 God commands His people to never mistreat a fatherless child but He doesn’t stop at a command.
+In the next verse He promises that if people do mistreat those children in need, He will hear the child’s cries.
 He will come in wrath.
 He is fiercely protective of children and requires that His people be also.

 Jesus was never annoyed with children.
 In His earthly ministry He showcases the Father’s heart in all of His behavior and, when it comes to children, He is desperately patient and kind.
 Mark 10:13-16 describes Christ ministering while parents begin to bring their children to Him.
 They want Christ to bless their children (I would have been in that line!).